Netflix’s $600 Million AI Bet on the Future of Film Production – Updated

 Netflix rarely acquires companies.
-The streaming giant has historically preferred building internal technology rather than purchasing outside firms, making its acquisition of InterPositive, a stealth AI filmmaking startup founded by Ben Affleck, unusual.
-The deal is notable less for its size than for what it signals about the next phase of streaming production economics, where technological may matter as much as intellectual property.
+The streaming giant has historically preferred building internal technology rather than buying outside firms, which makes its purchase of InterPositive, a stealth AI filmmaking startup founded by Ben Affleck, particularly notable.
+What initially appeared to be a modest technology acquisition now looks more consequential.

 A Rare Acquisition for Netflix